vipulnaik/diet-exercise-health/events/2025/2025-11-07-bodyspec-dexa-scan.md

 ## Prior preparation

+### Calendar reminders and other steps on 2025-11-01

 I took the following preparatory steps:

 * I created a calendar reminder from 7 AM to 4 PM for the day of the